 - 6 tsp milk

-In a medium size bowl, dissolve the yeast in the water.
+- In a medium size bowl, dissolve the yeast in the water.

-Stir in the milk, egg and sugar.
-Add the 1 1/2 cups flour until the batter gets thick.
+- Stir in the milk, egg and sugar.
+Add the 2 cups flour until the batter gets thick.

-Knead the dough for about 5 minutes ending with a ball shape.
+- Transfer the dough to a floured work surface and Knead the dough for about 5 minutes ending with a ball shape.

-Transfer to a bowl which has been greased with a tablespoon of olive oil.
+- Transfer to a bowl which has been greased with a tablespoon of olive oil.

-Cover and let rise for another 30 minutes.
+- Cover and let rise for 30 minutes.

-Using your fingers, crumble the chilled butter and the 1/4 cup flour together until you end up with small nuggets of buttery flour.
+- Using your fingers, crumble the chilled butter and the 1/4 cup flour together until you end up with small nuggets of buttery flour.

-Sprinkle the buttery chunks over the top of the dough.
+- Sprinkle the buttery chunks over the top of the dough.
 Cover and let rise again for 30 minutes.
 Preheat the oven to 350 degrees.

-Place in the oven and bake for about 35 minutes or until the top is a rich golden brown.
+- Place in the oven and bake for about 30 minutes or until the top is a rich golden brown.
 Let rest for 10 minutes.

-Whisk the powdered sugar and milk together until smooth.
+- Whisk the powdered sugar and milk together until smooth.
 Drizzle all over the warm bread.

-Slice and serve warm.
+- Slice and serve warm.

-Recipe NotesThis is a very sticky, loose dough.
-You have to work fast and handle it as little as possible.
-It's a very rustic bread so don't worry too much about it looking like a perfect loaf shape.
 Rising times may differ due to different environments.
 Hot places are always better to let breads rise, like laundry rooms, stove tops with the oven turned on or direct sunlight.
 From the Tassajara Bread Book